KKassim/bookmark_manager/README.md

 # Bookmark Manager

+Using Capybara with RSpec and Sinatra.
+I am launching a Rubyb web project.
+ - Using TDD I will first test the index page for my bookmark manager.
+  -

 ## User Story #1
 > - As a soft-life user
 > - So I can access websites quickly